jasonsbarr/daniel-lang/docs/README.md

     (work (this job)
         (string-append (.name this) " works at " job)))

-; Access properties as function calls with a dot at the beginning (.name jason) ; get
+; Access properties as call expressions with a dot at the beginning (.name jason) ; get
 (.name jason "Jason Barr") ; set
 (.greet jason "Robert") ; method call